 The divorce process can involve some degree of anger.
-You might find yourself feeling resentful or bitter during negotiations over custody, or support.
+You might find yourself feeling resentful or bitter during negotiations over custody, or support with divorce lawyers.
 You might also find yourself considering revenge against your spouse.
 Remember, the last thing that you want to is to express your anger in the form of a bitter court divorce.
 Instead, follow these steps to get rid of the anger, and retain control over your situation.

 Writing can be excellent therapy.
 Write down all your negative thoughts in a journal.
 It can help you release many of the negative emotions that you have bottled up.